At the back of virtually every book, you will find an “About the Author” page, also known as the “Author Bio” page.

 What Are the Different Components of an About the Author Page?

-Before we get into how to build a beautiful About the Author page, let's talk about all of the little components you will need.
+Before I get into how to build a beautiful About the Author page, let's talk about all of the little components you will need.
 These include:

 - A brief bio: this is the obvious one.
-You will need a short paragraph or two with some biographical data about yourself.
+You will need a short paragraph or two with some biographical data or personal information about yourself.

 - Credentials/awards: if you have special awards or credentials that make you an authority on a subject, it's good to mention those.